-South Africa has a relatively high level of greenhouse gas emissions, due to the fact that most of South Africa's energy is produced from coal.
-While South Africa is a developing country, and government believes that developed countries should take the lead in responding to climate change, the South African government has acknowledged the urgency in responding to climate change.
+South Africa has a relatively high level of greenhouse gas emissions because most of South Africa's energy is produced from coal.
+South Africa and Southern Africa have been identified as a climate change hotspot, and a study has shown that Southern Africa is heating at twice the global average rate.
+The South African government has acknowledged the urgency of responding to climate change.
 However, it is important that any climate change-related measures that are implemented do not impact negatively on the poor.